japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 sourceSchema(): SourceInfo
 ----

-`sourceSchema` returns the name and link:spark-sql-schema.adoc[schema] of the data source for streamed reading.
+`sourceSchema` returns the name and spark-sql-schema.md[schema] of the data source for streamed reading.

 CAUTION: FIXME Why is the method called?
 Why does this bother with streamed reading and data sources?!

-It supports two class hierarchies, i.e. link:spark-sql-FileFormat.adoc[FileFormat] and Structured Streaming's `StreamSourceProvider` data sources.
+It supports two class hierarchies, i.e. spark-sql-FileFormat.md[FileFormat] and Structured Streaming's `StreamSourceProvider` data sources.

 Internally, `sourceSchema` first creates an instance of the data source and...